-53.11.4 Common and Internal Spanning Tree (CIST)
+52.11.4 Common and Internal Spanning Tree (CIST)

 A CIST represents the connectivity of the entire network and it is equivalent to a spanning tree in an STP/RSTP.
 The CIST is the default MST instance (MSTID 0).
 Any VLANs that are not members of an MST instance are members of the CIST.
-In an MSTP-enabled network, there is only one CIST that runs between MST regions and single spanning tree devices.
+In an MSTP-enabled network, there is only one CIST that runs between MST regions(R1, R2, R3) and single spanning tree devices.
 A network may contain multiple MST regions and other network segments running RSTP.
+In the figure below, the black connecting lines represent the physical connections.
+The green connecting lines represent RSTP on the link.